Gander Mountain: History

 Gander Mountain Incorporated began as a catalog-based in Wilmot, Wisconsin.
 Wilmot is located near Gander Mountain, the highest point in Lake County, Illinois, a short distance across the state line.
 As of March 2017 the chain had 162 stores in 27 states, making it the largest chain of outdoors specialty stores in the United States.

 In the 1990s the company sought bankruptcy protection and began to rebuild its business once it emerged.
 In 1996 it sold its mail order division and then later acquired the watersports company Overton's in order to relaunch its mail order business.

 The company filed for bankruptcy in March 2017 with plans to close 32 stores.
 On April 28, 2017, Camping World Holdings was announced as the winner of the bankruptcy auction of Gander Mountain.
 On May 5, 2017, Gander Mountain announced via its website the upcoming closure of all of its locations.
 The new owner, Marcus Lemonis, has clarified through his account on Twitter that the bankruptcy court has sold the inventory and is liquidating it.
 Not all stores will remain closed if a new lease can be worked out with each landlord.
 On January 4, 2018, Camping World announced an official list of stores that will reopen under the new Gander Outdoors branding, where 69 stores will open.

 On May 1, 2017, Camping World Holdings, Inc., acquired Gander Mountain at auction for an estimated $35.4 million.
 As part of the deal, Camping World was obligated to operate a minimum of 17 Gander Mountain stores.
 As of 2018, Gander Outdoors had 59 open locations.
 The revamp included incorporating Camping World merchandise at select Gander Mountain locations.

 From 2019 to 2020, Gander Outdoors replaced its parent company Camping World as the title sponsor of NASCAR's Truck Series.

 Operations

 Gander Mountain offered sportswear, hunting, fishing, camping, and other related outdoor recreation equipment.
 Gander Mountain was formerly traded on NASDAQ but was turned into a private company under the majority ownership of David Pratt and the Erickson family, which own Holiday gas stations.
 David C. Pratt was elected chairman of the board in December 2006.
 Pratt was elected as a director of Gander Mountain in August 2005 and named vice chairman of the board in December 2005.
-Jay Tibbets served as chief executive officer.
+Jay Tibbets was chief executive officer.